nusex/nusex/README.md

 A dynamic, multi-language project templating utility.

-CPython 3.7 through 3.11-dev and PyPy 3.7 are officially supported on all operating systems.
+CPython 3.7 through 3.11-dev and PyPy 3.7 and 3.8 are officially supported on all operating systems.

 ## Features